BOROUGH COUNCIL AND MAYOR

 Council Organization and Committees

 New Hope has an elected 7-member Borough Council which plays a central role in borough government.
 Council sets policy, enacts legislation, adopts budgets, controls expenditures, appoints advisory commissions and boards, and hires employees.
-Council members are elected to four year terms, with either 3 or 4 members up for election every 2 years.
+Council members are elected to four year terms, with either 3 or 4 members up for election every two years.

 Council elects a president, vice-president, and president pro tem from its ranks.
 The president, in cooperation with council, establishes standing committees and makes appointments thereto.
 These standing committees generally consider all matters pertaining to a particular area of public policy, such as land use regulation, historic preservation, or recreation, and make recommendations to the full council.